john-occasionally-blogs/FITREPextractor/README.md

 ## 📁 Project Structure

 - `fitrep_extractor.py` — main extractor and only required entry point.
-- `Cleanup/` — historical/experimental scripts and debug tools; not required for normal use and git-ignored by default.

 Note: An older experimental file `fitrep_extractor_improved.py` has been removed.
 Use `fitrep_extractor.py` for all extraction tasks.